Items filtered by date: September 2025

 Morton's neuroma is a painful condition that affects the ball of the foot, most commonly between the third and fourth toes.
 It is caused by thickening of the tissue surrounding a nerve that leads to the toes, often due to repetitive stress, wearing tight footwear or high heels.
 Foot deformities like flat feet or bunions can also be factors.
 Symptoms may include sharp, burning pain, or the sensation of having a pebble inside the shoe.
 The pain often worsens with activity or pressure and may subside when the shoes are removed.
 A podiatrist can diagnose Morton's neuroma through a physical exam, symptom review, and imaging such as ultrasound or an MRI scan.
 Treatment options include footwear modifications, custom orthotics, anti-inflammatory medications, or, in severe cases, surgical removal of the affected nerve.
 Early diagnosis can prevent the condition from worsening.
 If you are experiencing persistent forefoot pain or numbness, it is suggested that you schedule an appointment with a podiatrist for an expert evaluation and relief.

 Morton’s neuroma is a very uncomfortable condition to live with.
-If you think you have Morton’s neuroma, contact Timothy Gauldin, DPM of Practice.
+If you think you have Morton’s neuroma, contact Timothy Gauldin, DPM of Toe-tal Foot Care.
 Our practitioner will attend to all of your foot care needs and answer any of your related questions.

 Morton’s Neuroma